sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 #### Any other comments?
 <!--
-Please be aware that we are a loose team of volunteers so patience is necessary; assistance handling other issues is very welcome.
+Please be aware that we are a loose team of volunteers; assistance handling other issues is very welcome.
 We value all user contributions, no matter how minor they are.
-If we are slow to review, either the pull request needs some benchmarking, tinkering, convincing, etc. or more likely the reviewers are simply busy.
-In either case, we ask for your understanding during the review process.
+If we are slow to review your PR (>3 working days), feel free to let us know on the sktime discord.
+Thank you for your understanding during the review process.
 -->

 #### PR checklist